 - 1. Admission to the Second-Cycle Degree in Industrial Automation Engineering, the procedure for which is explained below, requires that the candidate: - a) possess the proper educational qualification - b) have taken the required courses during his or her previous studies (curricular requirements) - c) possess the proper personal preparation - 2.
-The Department Board of Industrial Engineering appoints a special Committee charged with assessing whether the candidates satisfy the curricular and personal requirements for entry into the programme in the event these cannot be formally ascertained, as illustrated below. - 3.
 Students requesting transfer to the Second-Cycle Degree programme in Industrial Automation Engineering from other degree programmes at Pavia or from other universities are subject to the same admission requirements as matriculating students.